 This is a tough one!
 With so many dogs being surrendered to shelters, time is a factor many dogs do not have.

-We know all to well that we cannot save all the dogs being euthanized at shelters but what we can do is make
+We know all too well that we cannot save all the dogs being euthanized at shelters, but what we can do is make

-sure every dog we take-in to our rescue is treated like the only dog in our rescue.
+sure every dog we take-in to our rescue is treated as the only dog in our rescue.

 Dogs need time to decompress from the stress of coming into rescue.
 Many dogs suffer stress from a neglectful

-past and it takes time to fully understand how deep their emotional wounds go.
+past, and it takes time to understand how deep their emotional wounds go entirely.